mmijjum/Production_Rates_Calculator/README.md

 - All .csv / .xlsx files from 'Data' are read into the code here.

 2) mcadam.py
+- MCADAM and GEOMAGIA data is compiled into a contineous geomagnetic model.

 3) Pmag_paleolat.py
 - Present day site latitude is converted to paleolatitude for the specified time duration in User_Interface.